Royal Inniskilling Fusiliers: Post War

 After the war, the 1st Battalion returned to India from Burma.
-After a stay in Hong Kong, it was engaged for many months hunting insurgents in the jungles of Malaya.
+After a stay in Hong Kong, the regiment fought in the Malayan Emergency against pro-independence and communist guerrillas known as the Malayan National Liberation Army.
 In 1948 both regular battalions were amalgamated as the 1st Battalion, the Royal Inniskilling Fusiliers.
 In 1949, after a brief spell at home, the battalion went to the West Indies.
 It returned to the United Kingdom in April 1951.
 In 1952 it was presented with the Freedom of Enniskillen, the town of its founding.
 Later that year it went abroad to the Suez Canal Zone and afterwards to Kenya, where it helped to suppress the Mau Mau Uprising.
 In the latter country, it received the Freedom of Nairobi in perpetuity, the first and so far only time that a British regiment has been so honoured by a colonial city.
 For a short time, from April 1952, the 2nd Battalion was reformed and saw service in Egypt and Cyprus, where it was in action against EOKA insurgents.

 The 1st Battalion returned to England in 1955.
 After two years at the School of Infantry, it went to Germany, being stationed in Berlin and Wuppertal.
 In 1960 half of the battalion was back in Kenya with a detachment in Bahrain.
 In 1961 the battalion flew into Kuwait when the sheikdom was threatened by Iraq.
 The battalion returned to England in 1962, stationed at Gravesend.

-In April 1968 the 1st Battalion had its final operational deployment, when Tactical Headquarters and B Company were ordered at short notice to Bermuda, with trouble brewing on the island due to a tense political situation.
+In April 1968 the 1st Battalion had its final operational deployment, when Tactical Headquarters and B Company were ordered at short notice to Bermuda to reinforce the Bermuda Regiment in aiding the Bermuda Police Force, with trouble brewing on the island due to a tense political situation.
 Following a peaceful election, the detachment returned to Worcester in preparation, with the remainder of the battalion, for the final regimental chapter.
 At midnight on 30 June 1968, following a nostalgic ceremony, the regimental flag was lowered for the last time.